Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

 content_type: tutorial
 ---

-This tutorial will guide you through the process of using the new Node Readiness Endpoint, which provides a more reliable and simple way to determine if Kong is ready to serve user requests.
+This tutorial will guide you through the process of using the Node Readiness Endpoint, which provides a reliable and simple way to determine if Kong is ready to serve user requests.

-To put it simply, health check endpoint will return a `200 OK` response when Kong is ready, or a `503 Service Unavailable` response when it's not.
+The health check endpoint returns a `200 OK` response when Kong is ready, or a `503 Service Unavailable` response when it's not.
 This is useful for load balancers and other tools that need to monitor the readiness of Kong instances.

 Note that the readiness endpoint does not return detailed node health information such as the amount of memory Kong node is using.
 You might want to check out the [`/status` API](/gateway/{{page.kong_version}}/admin-api/#retrieve-node-status) as well.